 Trend #8.
 Optimising Event Budgets to Increase ROI

 As budget cuts continue across various industries, optimising event budgets has become increasingly crucial for organisations.
-With 65% of organisations saying meeting spend is increasing, there is a greater emphasis for companies to maximise return on investment (ROI).
+With 38% of event professionals saying that cost will be the number one challenge 2026, there is a greater emphasis for companies to maximise return on investment (ROI).
 The need to reduce spending while simultaneously increasing profitability underscores the importance of strategic budget allocation and cost-effective planning in the events industry.

 ICC Belfast was delighted to support the British Society for Paediatric Endocrinology and Diabetes (BSPED) to bring its members to our city for the first time for their 49th annual general meeting.
 Collaboration was paramount in ensure the event was delivered on budget, and our experienced in-house team at ICC Belfast played a pivotal role in surpassing expectations.
 This event underscored the exemplary partnership between our team, a professional conference organiser (PCO), and city partners, all coming together to deliver an important conference in the field of life and health sciences.